mikeumus/eloquent-javascript-with-mikeumus/data_structures,_chapter_4.md

          "running", "television");
 ```

-This version reads its first argument (squirrel) in the normal way and then goes over the rest of the arguments (the loop starts at index 1, skipping the first) to gather them into an array.
+This version reads its first argument (`squirrel`) in the normal way and then goes over the rest of the arguments (the loop starts at index 1, skipping the first) to gather them into an array.

 ## The Math object

-As we’ve seen, Math is a grab-bag of number-related utility functions, such as `Math.max` (maximum), `Math.min` (minimum), and `Math.sqrt` (square root).
+As we’ve seen, `Math` is a grab-bag of number-related utility functions, such as `Math.max` (maximum), `Math.min` (minimum), and `Math.sqrt` (square root).

-The Math object is used simply as a container to group a bunch of related functionality.
-There is only one Math object, and it is almost never useful as a value.
-Rather, it provides a namespace so that all these functions and values do not have to be global variables.
+The `Math` object is used simply as a container to group a bunch of related functionality.
+There is only one `Math` object, and it is almost never useful as a value.
+Rather, it provides a *namespace* so that all these functions and values do not have to be global variables.

 Having too many global variables “pollutes” the namespace.
 The more names that have been taken, the more likely you are to accidentally overwrite the value of some variable.
-For example, it’s not unlikely that you’ll want to name something max in one of your programs.
-Since JavaScript’s built-in max function is tucked safely inside the Math object, we don’t have to worry about overwriting it.
+For example, it’s not unlikely that you’ll want to name something `max` in one of your programs.
+Since JavaScript’s built-in `max` function is tucked safely inside the `Math` object, we don’t have to worry about overwriting it.

 Many languages will stop you, or at least warn you, when you are defining a variable with a name that is already taken.
 JavaScript does neither, so be careful.

-Back to the Math object.
-If you need to do trigonometry, Math can help.
-It contains cos (cosine), sin (sine), and tan (tangent), as well as their inverse functions, acos, asin, and atan, respectively.
-The number π (pi)—or at least the closest approximation that fits in a JavaScript number—is available as `Math.PI`.
+Back to the `Math` object.
+If you need to do trigonometry, `Math` can help.
+It contains `cos` (cosine), `sin` (sine), and `tan` (tangent), as well as their inverse functions, `acos`, `asin`, and `atan`, respectively.
+The number {% math %}π{% endmath %} (pi)—or at least the closest approximation that fits in a JavaScript number—is available as `Math.PI`.
 (There is an old programming tradition of writing the names of constant values in all caps.)

 ``` javascript
 function randomPointOnCircle(radius) {